anthonyfdunphy/ecommerce-application/README.md

 This might be further developed to enable superuser to add features and enviroments from the website without going to admin panel.

-### Buttons
-To have unique styling of the page, the rounded-pill class is applied to all buttons.
-The rulle that green - is applied to all buttons that approve / save or submit information.
-Those buttons are placed to the right of all the other buttons.

-Buttons are usually equipped with an icon corresponding to the context.

-Links are often styled as a button to allow a nice flow of the page.

-## Future Features

-### Current stock

-Stock numbers - the future development needs to be focused on adding a some kind of stock app.
-The views and webhook handlers might need updating to reflect the impact of the completed purchase on the trees in stock.
-Currently tree model has quantity column that is not being utilised.

-Further step would be to enable superuser to add new stock to increase quantity of each trees.

-### Javascript validation on input

-Another important feature that had to be dropped due to short deadline is javascript validation on input.
-User currently is notified by django messages in the form of toasts that something went wrong with the form.
-Idealy we should have javascript preventing submittion and checking if the form is correct on user input.
-This would give user instant feedback and chance to correct the form.

-### Success page after question is submitted

-It would be a good idea to add a success page after the question is submitted.
-This page could contain the Subscriber form to encourage user to subscribe

-### Secured view to unsubscribe

-The most urgent feature that wasn't implemented is changing the Subscriber - to that it can be only a registered user.
-This way all the views can be secured with the decorator and malicious crawling urls wouldn't remove any subscriptions.

-Ideally the Subscriber model should have additional columns recording who edited the subscriber and when.

-### Dashboard for superuser

-Currently all special pages dedicated for superuser are located in navbar under a user icon.
-This is higly impractical and should be changed.
-The superuser should have a admin panel.
-This would feature all links that require special permittions.

-### search option in questions

-It would be a great help if the user has been welcomed with a search form on FAQ page.
-This would let user search the library of our questions to see if someone has asked about the issue he is having.

-This would also limit repeating the same questions by other users.

 ## Search Engine Optimalization